 - .1 Encourage vehicle-oriented commercial uses to locate in areas best suited to meet the needs of the traveling public and residents such as highway interchanges on the Coquihalla Highway.
-These uses include: motels and hotels, gas and service stations, fast food outlets, large scale retailers (big box stores) and truck stops, recreational and personal vehicle service centres. - .2 Establish and implement a Voght Street/North Entry Corridor Plan to provide direction for enhancement initiatives, improved circulation and informative signage to ensure this area is a showpiece the community can be proud of. - .3 Work cooperatively with the Ministry of Transportation to maintain the corridor as a safe and attractive feature of the community. - .4 Ensure access is built to provide efficient and safe traffic flows at access points along the Voght Street/North Entry corridor. - .5 Encourage commercial uses that complement existing activities within the corridor and serve the needs of the traveling public and local residents. - .6 Ensure the appearance of highly visible new development along Voght Street is compatible with enhancement initiatives and surroundings of the site. - .7 Where appropriate, encourage buffering from adjacent highway uses with landscaping to reduce impacts on new and existing development and provide a visually appealing environment. - .8 Ensure development of lands adjacent to the airport property (south of Airport Road) will not impede future land requirements for expansion of airport capacity. - .9 Encourage commercial development adjacent to the Merritt Airport to be low intensity so as not to adversely affect the day to day operations of the airport. - .10 Encourage the development of commercial nodes as shown on the Sector Map; such nodes to be mixed use developments including commercial, office and residential, a minimum of three storeys and include medium density residential development.
+These uses include: motels and hotels, gas and service stations, fast food outlets, large scale retailers (big box stores) and truck stops, recreational and personal vehicle service centres. - .2 Establish and implement a Voght Street/North Entry Corridor Plan to provide direction for enhancement initiatives, improved circulation and informative signage to ensure this area is a showpiece the community can be proud of. - .3 Work cooperatively with the Ministry of Transportation to maintain the corridor as a safe and attractive feature of the community. - .4 Ensure access is built to provide efficient and safe traffic flows at access points along the Voght Street/North Entry corridor. - .5 Encourage commercial uses that complement existing activities within the corridor and serve the needs of the traveling public and local residents. - .6 Ensure the appearance of highly visible new development along Voght Street is compatible with enhancement initiatives and surroundings of the site. - .7 Where appropriate, encourage buffering from adjacent highway uses with landscaping to reduce impacts on new and existing development and provide a visually appealing environment. - .8 Ensure development of lands adjacent to the airport property (south of Airport Road) will not impede future land requirements for expansion of airport capacity. - .9 Encourage commercial development adjacent to the Merritt Airport to be low intensity so as not to adversely affect the day to day operations of the airport. - 10.
+Encourage high density multi-family development in the Residential designation.
+Amending Bylaw No. 2263, 2019